Washington's Adopted Warship - HMS Sarabande

 Research by members of the History Society revealed that between 1941 and 1942 the Government introduced the concept of National Savings.
 Each region was given a monetary target to be achieved based on population.
 This later became known as Warship Week, with the aim of funding the building of Royal Navy ships.
 Large towns and cities would adopt Battleships and Aircraft Carriers, while smaller towns and villages would support smaller ships such as Destroyers or Armed Trawlers.
 Once the money had been raised, the community would adopt the crew.
 Churches, charity organisations and schools provided knitted gloves, socks and balaclavas.
 School children were encouraged to to send postcards, and crew members were invited to visit their sponsor town or village.
 In the case of Washington it was decided that funding an Armed Trawler would be an appropriate target.

 The ship chosen was HM Trawler Sarabande, a “Dance” Class Armed Trawler (Sarabande was a Spanish dance of the 1500s), which could be used for patrol, minesweeping and anti-submarine duties.
-School children were asked to collect pots and pans to be sold for scrap, and money was also raised through a Warship Week programme of dances, concerts and whist drives.
+School children were asked to collect pots and pans to be sold for scrap, and money was also raised through a Warship Week programme of dances, concerts and whist drives- see the attached programme for the week of 14th to 21th March 1942.
 A total of £57,000 was eventually raised for the Sarabande by Washington residents.
 The plaque in Washington Library which commemorated the achievement, was presented to Washington Councillor William Haslett, by Sarabande's Commander, GF Bradshaw, DSO.

 Very little is known about HMS Sarabande's wartime activities, but it is known that she operated off the coast of West Africa, escorting merchant ships and screening them from air and submarine attack.